 - The cost price you pay to procure goods or products that you will resell to your customers.

-In other words, if you manufacture wooden chairs your direct costs will be the money you spend on purchasing the wood for the chairs.
-Other direct costs in manufacturing wooden chairs would be wood glue, nails and labour costs.
+In other words, if you manufacture wooden chairs your Direct Cost will be the money you spend on purchasing the wood for the chairs.
+Other Direct Cost in manufacturing wooden chairs would be wood glue, nails and labour costs.

 - Indirect Costs

-Indirect Costs are the expenses that you incur to run your business, these costs do not necessarily generate any income.
-Some of the most common indirect costs that your business incurs are:
+Indirect Cost is the expense that you have to incur to run your business and these costs do not necessarily generate any income.
+Some of the most common Indirect Cost that your business incurs will be: